department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/forms.md

 Add a question mark if the content is a question.
 Example: "Are you the Veteran?"

 Use punctuation if the content is more than one full sentence.
 Example: "Select the responses that describe your living situation.
 You can select more than one."

+### Voice

+Use active voice.
+In general, use second person questions with first person responses.

+Example:

+What caused this service-connected disability?

+(radio button) My disability was caused by an injury or exposure during my military service.
+(radio button) My disability was caused by an injury or exposure during training.

+### Yes or no questions

+- In most cases, there should be 2 answer options for Yes and No questions: "Yes" and "No"
+- In certain cases, you can have up to 4 answer options: "Yes," "No," "I don't know," and "I prefer not to answer"
+- Don't restate the question wording in the answer options

+Like this: Is the Veteran deceased?
+Yes [button] No [button] Not like this: Is the Veteran deceased?
+Yes, the Veteran is deceased [button] No, the Veteran is not deceased [button]

 ## Resources